THINGS THAT ACCOMPANY SALVATION

-Because of the slow progress from the time of the Reformation, as the original apostolic truths are being restored, there are many fine Christians of our day who walk in God's Spirit and never have spoken on tongues.
-I think I am correct is saying that if they will persist in asking God for the ability to express their concerns in tongues, they may be surprised one day to discover they are praying in tongues.
+Because of the slow progress from the time of the Reformation, as the original apostolic truths are being restored, there are many fine Christians of our day who walk in God’s Spirit and never have spoken on tongues.
+I believe that if they will persist in asking God for the ability to express their concerns in tongues, they may be surprised one day to discover they are praying in tongues.

 There is a first resurrection when Christ next appears.
 This resurrection must be attained to.
 It is for the members of the Royal Priesthood, those who are called, chosen, and proven faithful.

-Then we are to confess each sin that is pointed out to us, and with the help of the Spirit put it to death.
-These are sins of worldliness, the lusts and passions of the flesh and spirit, and self-will.
+Then we are to confess each sin that is pointed out to us, and with the help of the Spirit,

-The writer of the Book of Hebrews is exhorting us to press past these elementary, foundational doctrines, and move forward to maturity, to the rest of God that he mentions in the fourth chapter of Hebrews.
+The writer of the Book of Hebrews is exhorting us to press past these elementary, foundational doctrines, and move forward to maturity, to the rest of God that he mentions in Hebrews chapter four.

-The rest of God is that state of being where we think as Christ is thinking; speak as Christ is speaking; and act as Christ is acting.
-As Christ thought, spoke and acted as the Father thought, spoke, and acted; so are we to be thinking, speaking, and acting as Christ is thinking, speaking, and acting.
-Such is the rest of God.
-Such is Christian maturity.
+The rest of God is that state of being in which our desires, thoughts, words, and actions are in agreement with God’s will for us.
+As Christ thought, spoke and acted in agreement with the Father’s will, so we are to be thinking, speaking, and acting in agreement with Christ’s will for us.
+This is the rest of God.
+This is Christian maturity.

 It is impossible for those who have once been enlightened, who have tasted the heavenly gift, who have shared in the Holy Spirit, who have tasted the goodness of the word of God and the powers of the coming age, (Hebrews 6:4,5)

-Had tasted the power of the coming age.
+- Had tasted the powers of the coming age.
 Having lived in the time of the original Apostles of the Lamb they were familiar with the miracles that will be common during the Kingdom Age of the future.